mericozkayagan/mcp-servers/README.md

 }
 ```

-Replace paths and API key with your actual values.
+Replace paths, database connection details, and API key with your actual values.
+The `PG_DB_MAP` environment variable lets you configure multiple database connections and reference them by name.

 ## Debugging